noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- i.e. equational correctness
 	- a program
 		- can be defined as a set of functions that processes a given input and procudes an output
+	- immutable data
+		- data that cannot be changed

 # declarative vs imperative
 	- imeprative